ABorrel/chemmaps-InterPred-Bodymap/README.md

 ### BodyMap
 #### Urgent
-- Add footer and header on each page
+- Add footer and header on each page -> done
-- Update the mapping with the assays mapping
+- Update the mapping with the assays mapping -> done
-- Fix a mapping on a body
+- Fix a mapping on a body -> done
+- develop the chemical mapping
+- fix the results page
+- check the 508

 # Updates